antonior92/MultipleShootingPEM.jl/README.md

 julia> Pkg.test("MultipleShootingPEM")
 ```

-*Obs*:An Julia/Python interface is required by our package and the package `Conda.jl` is used internally.
+*Obs*: A Julia/Python interface is required by our package and the package `Conda.jl` is used internally.
 During the instalation of `Conda.jl`, by default, python and conda are installed again on a new path, even if python is already installed on you computer.
 Check the documentation [here](https://github.com/JuliaPy/Conda.jl).
 During use, the package `MultipleShootingPEM.jl` is supposed to install the lattest version of SciPy in the python environment `Conda.jl` is using.